Dragon kill points: Simple DKP

 The simplest DKP variation is one where every item has a set price list and each player earns some specified number of DKP each time they participate in a guild raid.
 Like zero-sum systems, the player with the most points recorded actually received the item, paying the specified price.
 Unlike zero-sum, a simple DKP system does not compensate the rest of the raid based in the value of the items received.

 Auction systems

 Setting "prices" in DKP for specific items can be difficult, as analysis of a particular item can be subjective and laborious.
 In order to avoid this quandary, guilds may establish an auction system for items.
 Points are awarded to the player at some specified rate and when the items are awarded to the raid group, players bid DKP for the item of their choice.
 Auctions may be conducted in an open ascending fashion or through sealed bids over private messages to guild leaders.
 While this process results in relatively efficient allocation of items to players willing to part with DKP, it presents the social consequence that perceived selfish bidding could result in an item being awarded to a character who would not make the best use of it.

-GDKP (Gold DKP)

-Gold DKP (GDKP) is a system developed for pick up groups (PUG).
-This system was introduced to support individuals without a guild to support raids for difficult bosses/zones.
-In GDKP, when a boss is killed, each item dropped is put up for auction with a low value.
-Each item is then auctioned.
-The eventual winner pays the loot master, and after every item has been auctioned off, every participant in the group is rewarded an equal share of gold.
-For example, if 20 members were in the group, and 500 gold was spent on items, each raid participant would receive 25 gold.